Outreach

 Founder & Conductor Emeritus Jon Washburn created this biennial event to encourage the development of young composers and to stimulate the interest of young people in singing choral music and attending choral concerts.
 The competition provides young composers with the artistic direction and supervision that will enable them to pursue the art.

-Submissions are now open for the 16th Biennial Young Composers’ Competition.
+Applications are now available for the 17th Biennial Young Composers’ Competition.

 The Vancouver Chamber Choir acknowledges that it operates and performs on the unceded Indigenous land belonging to the Coast Salish peoples, including the territories of the xʷməθkʷəy̓ əm (Musqueam), Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
 We are grateful for this privilege.